 Does being in a relationship means you should be ready whenever your partner want to have sex?
 Is denying your partner sex a threat to the relationship?
 So many young people feel and even adults feel pressured to have sex.
 Pressure can come from their partners, their friends or peers, and even themselves.
 They would feel pressured when there is a need to please or feeling that it is on the individual to guard the relationship and sex is the way to do that.
 This is not true.
 You have a right over your body and can decide when you want to have sex and when not.
 Let us talk about abstinence.

 Simply put, abstinence is the decision not to have sexual intercourse.
 However, this term means different things to different people.
 Some people might view abstinence as refraining from any and all sexual activity.
 Others might engage in outercourse or avoiding vaginal or anal penetration.
 It is important to remember there isn’t a “right” way to define abstinence.
 Different people define abstinence differently, so your personal definition is unique to you.
 You can choose to practice abstinence whenever you want even if you’ve had sex before.

 While abstinence and celibacy are often used interchangeably, celibacy is usually viewed as a long-term decision.
 The decision to be abstinent is usually limited to a certain period of time.
 More often than not, when people say they are celibate, it is usually done for religious reasons.

 What can you do with your partner while abstaining?

 If you’re want to practice abstinence and you are romantically involved with a person, it doesn’t mean you would shy away from seeing the person.
 Also, there are other fun ways to be intimate with the person.
-However, make sure you have tell them about your decision to be abstinent and what it means for you.
+However, make sure you have told them about your decision to be abstinent and what it means for you.
 It’s important to be open and honest with your partner about what you’re comfortable with so you can respect each other’s boundaries.

 Depending on your personal definition of abstinence, you may be able to participate in activities like: